djdarcy/dazzle-tree-lib/README.md

 DazzleTreeLib is the first Python library with a [universal adapter system](docs/universal-adapters.md) for tree traversal, providing both synchronous and asynchronous tree traversal with a universal interface.
 Currently optimized for high-performance filesystem operations with 4-5x caching speedup and production-grade error handling, the architecture is designed to support any tree-like data structure - from game development BSTs to JSON manipulation to hierarchical data processing.

-> **⚠️ Alpha Release**: This library is in active development.
+> **⚠️ Pre-Alpha Release**: This library is in active development.
 APIs may change between versions.
 We welcome feedback and contributions!

 ## Why another tree library?